 Rangiroa is an incredible place filled with black pearl farms, amazing people and some awesome snorkeling.
 We absolutely loved it here!

-Using the Soggy Paws Guestimator we once again made it through a pass with absolutely no issues but we made it a special point to hit here at slack tide because we’d been told that the currents here are some of the worst.
+Using the Soggy Paws Guestimator we once again made it through a pass with absolutely no issues.
+We made it a special point to hit here at slack tide because we’d been told that the currents here are some of the worst.
 We chose the Tiputa Pass, the eastern one, as we wanted to anchor right inside.
-Even at slack tide it’s a bit rough but nothing you can’t handle.
+Even at slack tide it’s a bit rough but nothing a good sailor can’t handle.
 Keep a sharp eye out as the dolphin just love this pass and you may find them surfing your bow.
 There’s even a spot on shore where you can sit and watch the dolphin playing in the pass.

 When we left we went out of Avatoru pass as we were headed towards Papeete.
-We left early an hour or so before sunset as the Soggy Paws Guestimater indicated was best and had no issues.
-If you look just to the west of the pass you’ll see some boats that weren’t so lucky.
+We left an hour or so before sunset as the Soggy Paws Guestimator indicated that was best time and we had no issues.
+If you look just to the west of the Avatoru pass you’ll see some boats that weren’t so lucky.

 While there are a few moorings there we chose to anchor.
 Our anchor spot was right by the Kia Ora Resort.
 We anchored in 10 meters and had no issues with bommies.
 Our friends on SV One Fine Day anchored a bit to the east of us and also had no trouble.

 There is a concrete wharf on the west side of Tiputa Pass where you can tie your dink.
 Be aware that the water taxis come in and out and don’t care much about their wakes.
 Also, if you come in at low tide your dink could get caught under the wall as the tide comes up.
 You may want to consider a stern anchor.